MarineAutonomy/Active-Heave-Compensation/Classical Control for AHC/README.md

-This repository contains the codes from the article  "A comparative study of different control strategies for active heave compensation".
+This repository contains the codes for the article  "A comparative study of different control strategies for active heave compensation".

 Controllers Implemented